xddxdd/blog/source/_posts/en/article/random-notes/youhua-pt926g-fiber-modem-crack.lantian/index.md

 > - Record the modem's LOID, pull out the fiber optic cable, reset the modem to factory default, log in with the default password and disable config updates, and finally type in LOID to connect to the Internet.
 > - Disassemble the modem and use a serial port converter to log in.
 >
-> I'm not covering these options in this article, you need to do your own research.
+> I'm not covering these options in this post, you need to do your own research.

 Turn on Telnet
 --------------